syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Calendar-Events.md

 I> Inline event support can be toggled on / off with `ShowInlineEvents` property.

-## InlineViewMode
+## Month Appointment Display

-You can handle the `SfCalendar` month view appointment display by using `InlineViewMode` property of calendar.
+You can handle the [SfCalendar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar.html) month view appointment display by using [InlineViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~InlineViewMode.html) property of calendar.
 By default `InlineViewMode` is set as `Inline`. using the `InlineViewMode` you can set the month view appointments display as follows.

 * Inline - The Appointments will display on specific date.

 * AgendaView - The Appointments will display bottom of the calendar.

-## MaximumEventIndicatorCount:
+## Month Appointment Indicator

-You can customize the number of appointment indicators displayed in month cell using MaximumEventIndicatorCount property of SfCalendar, by default MaximumEventIndicatorCount is 5.
+You can customize the number of appointment indicators displayed in month cell using [MaximumEventIndicatorCount](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~MaximumEventIndicatorCount.html) property of [SfCalendar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar.html), by default `MaximumEventIndicatorCount` is 5.

 {% tabs %}
 {% highlight xaml %}